Thumbkin/MissingTradeSkillsList_TBC/README.md

 ### Latest version (v2.5.05)

+* Fixed data
   * Added missing "expansion" number for classic specialisations
   * Added some missing NPCs
   * Updated professions to only have the correct auto learned spells
   * Set the correct phase for some skill
-* Fixed bug with data not showing mobs anymore that drop an item
 * Added code to save ids when data is missing for an object for easier missing data reports.
 Include the contents of "MTSL_MISSING_DATA" from saved variables to bug report if not empty
+* Fixed bugs
+  * Fresh install could prevent addon from loading when MTSLUI_PLAYER is not yet loaded/filled
+  * Mob data is once again shown when the item they drop is selected
-* fixed missing icon for Jewelcrafting in skill list frame
+  * Missing icon for Jewelcrafting in skill list frame

 ### Support